 All this means that if you do not yet have a good idea of how well you’ll be doing in the short-term, you don’t have to commit to unnecessary options at a higher price.
 You can learn more details about the different Shopify plans here.

 Strong SEO and marketing tools

-For anyone just starting out in the e-commerce space, getting your store out there and having many eyes on it can be difficult and expensive.
-Organic traffic is tough to compete for and the quality and quantity of traffic from ads isn’t always reliable.
+For anyone just starting out in the e-commerce space, getting your store out there and having many eyes on it can be difficult and expensive. is tough to compete for and the quality and quantity of traffic from ads isn’t always reliable.